microshare/microshare.github.io/docs/2/general-user/meet-microshare/demo.md

 You want to see how Microshare's dashboards looks like ?

-Please take a look to our [Demo Apps](https://dapp.microshare.io/guest/5eaaff443d0000e446d39ff0#null),ou will have access to few of our multiples dashboards.
-Like the picture bellow show you, you have access to many apps. <br>
+Please take a look to our [Demo Apps](https://dapp.microshare.io/guest/5eaaff443d0000e446d39ff0#null), you will have access to few of our dashboards.
+As seen in the graphic below, you have access to many apps. <br>

-Please, help yourself

 <a href="https://dapp.microshare.io/guest/5eaaff443d0000e446d39ff0#null">
     {% include image.html url="/assets/img/demo-dashboard.jpg" description="Demo Suite App" %}